cairis-platform/cairis/index.md

       <li class="icon fa-laptop">
         <h3>Why do I need CAIRIS?</h3>
-        <p>CAIRIS helps by supporting the usability, security, and requirements engineering activities that one might use at the initial stages of a project.
-If you’re undertaking these activities then you’re collecting data that needs to go somewhere.
-By using CAIRIS as a repository for this data, you will benefit from CAIRIS’ automatic analysis and visualisation capabilities.</p>
+        <p>We expect security to be 'built in' software, but software is useless if people can't or won't use it.
+We built CAIRIS to support the activities need to build security AND usability into the earliest stages of software design.
+Additionally, by using CAIRIS as the repository for data you collect, you benefit from CAIRIS' automatic analysis and visualisation capabilities.</p>
       </li>

       <li class="icon fa-flag-o">
-        <h3>How can I sponsor CAIRIS?</h3>
-        <p>Providing people to help maintain and grow CAIRIS. <br/>
-        Providing [modest] financial support we can use to employ interns to develop CAIRIS.<br/>
-        Buying consultancy to help you adopt CAIRIS.
-Any income from CAIRIS consultancy, will go back into the development of CAIRIS.
-        <a href="https://connect.innovateuk.org/web/ktp">Knowledge Transfer Partnerships (KTPs).</a>
-        If you’re a UK SME and see CAIRIS as an important tool in growing your business, then a KTP is a great way of getting government funding to support us and your project.</p>
+        <h3>Can I see CAIRIS in action?</h3>
+        <p>We have a <a href="https://demo.cairis.org">live demo</a> you can play with that includes two preloaded models.</p>
       </li>
     </ul>
   </div>